Language Models

 Inspecting model details in results

-After running a survey, we can inspect the models used by calling the models method on the result object.
+If a survey has been run, we can inspect the models that were used by calling the models method on the Results object.
 For example, we can verify the default model when running a survey without specifying a model:

 from edsl import Survey